 As such, 70% of B2B marketers and 73% B2C marketers say that they will be creating more content this year than they did last year, according to research from iMPACT.

 (Image source: impactbnd.com)

 The reason for the rising numbers is simple – today’s consumers are online, so that’s where businesses and brands need to be as well.

 The Benefits of Content Marketing

-Content forms the core pillar of all inbound marketing efforts.
-The content a company produces will serve to improve a business’s discoverability in search, drive website traffic, produce brand lift, generate leads, nurture prospects and play a significant role in closing sales.
+Content forms the core pillar of all inbound digital marketing efforts.
+The content produced will serve to improve a business’s discoverability in search, drive website traffic, produce brand lift, generate leads, nurture prospects.
+Which in turn play a significant role in closing sales.

-With 77% of internet users reading blogs, it’s no wonder that all of the above is achievable with the simple, regular publication of well-researched and well-written articles on a company’s website.
+With 77% of internet users reading blogs, it’s no wonder that the above is achievable with the simple, regular publication of well-researched and well-written articles on a company’s website.